itsmihir/Check-in/README.md

 # Check-in

-just a simple website were you can check in the place you have been
+just a simple website where you can check in the places you have been